tsnellgrove/dark_castle3/doc/to_do.md

 					- NOTE: most sym_syns work much better with 'in' (hide, insert, stuff)
 						- IDEA: document this to be addressed in next interp() version?
 				- IDEA: 4th 'prep_in' term added to action_lst to be checked in syntax??
+				- TBD: hedgehog should have better reaction to crown
 				- TBD: consider not passing verb or prep to syntax as independent attribs
 			- TBD: eliminate case
 		- TBD: post-migrate prep case